-Delight your palate with this creamy One Pan Chicken and Wild Mushroom Orzo.
-It’s simple to put together and made of mostly shelf stable ingredients for a quick meal with little planning!
+Delight your palate with this creamy One Pan Chicken Orzo with Wild Mushrooms.
+It’s simple to put together and made of mostly shelf stable ingredients for a quick and easy meal with little planning!

 - Pan-Frying 101.
 Find out all the necessary tips and tricks for pan-frying success and give that chicken the ultimate crispy skin!

 - How To Make Homemade Chicken Broth/Stock.
 Homemade chicken broth/stock has an abundance of flavor that store bought varieties often don’t.
 This is the first post in a five part series that teaches all the basics of making your chicken broth.
 It’s one of the easiest ways to take your elevate your cooking to a professional level.

 How To Store and Reheat Leftovers of This One Pan Chicken Orzo